work-spaces/spaces/README.md

 - assets: files that dependencies will copy to the top-level workspace
   - For example, dependecies can populate `.vscode/settings.json` or create local git hooks.

+`checkout.add_repo()` adds a repository to the workspace.
+If the repository contains `spaces.preload.star` and/or `spaces.star`, those starlark scripts will also be evaluated to add transitive depedencies.

+> `spaces.preload.star` is evaulated before `spaces.star`.
+This allows you to checkout starlark scripts during preload that can be `load()`ed while executing `spaces.star` rules.

 ### Run phase

 The run rules execute tasks based on the dependency graph.
 Run rules have: